GSA/ficam-playbooks/_playbooks/playbook-cloud.md

 1. **Certify Access.** Access certification or recertification is the process of an application owner or a manager attesting to someone's access and can be an automated or manual process.
 Access certifications should happen more frequently for higher impact applications, such as monthly or quarterly.
 2. **Plan for Contingencies.** Verify IDaaS availability requirements and continuity procedures.
 Test disaster recovery scenarios regularly.
 Continuity planning may require collaborating with your IDaaS to identify strategies around geographic outages, denial of service attacks, or other potential outages.
-3. **Configuration Monitoring.**.
-Establish audit policies to monitor for configuration changes.
+3. **Configuration Monitoring.** Establish audit policies to monitor for configuration changes.
 Implement controls to prevent misconfiguration (e.g., default private or deny).
 When configurations change, inform or create a training event to ensure that all administrators know about it.
 4. **Policy-Based Governance.** A key success factor is an agency policy that defines roles, identity lifecycle stages and procedures, and potentially a central repository of identity policies for infrastructure as code or multi-cloud management.
 Policy-based governance ensures consistent implementation of IDaaS policies.
 5. **Monitor Activity.** Enable activity logging for all users.
 Log monitoring was a primary success factor in [detecting activity related to Solarwinds and Active Directory compromise](https://us-cert.cisa.gov/ncas/analysis-reports/ar21-134a){:target="_blank"}{:rel="noopener noreferrer"}.